 About

-The course is offered at Tufts University’s Friedman School of Nutrition Science and Policy, in the spring as described in the syllabus for NUTR 238, and in the fall for our MNSP students as described in the syllabus for NUTB 238.
+Will’s food economics course at Tufts is taught in the spring as described in the syllabus for NUTR 238, and in the fall as described in the syllabus for NUTB 238.
 The fall version is taught online with a short residency (hence NUTB, for blended learning).
 Both semesters have similar content, which is designed to be attractive and accessible to students with zero previous experience or interest in economics, while providing depth on agriculture, food markets & nutrition for those with experience in general economics.
 Students can enroll individually in standalone courses like this one via Courses@Tufts.
-To see what it’s like, course evaluations for the last 3 years are here for the small MNSP version (always online) in Fall 2020, 2021 and 2022, and the large MS-PhD version (usually taught in person) during in Spring 2020, 2021 and 2022.
+To see what it’s like, course evaluations for the last 3 years are here for the small MNSP version (always online) in Fall 2020, 2021 and 2022, and the large MS-PhD version (in person) during in Spring 2020, 2021 and 2022.

-The Friedman School has an exceptionally strong and diverse collection of faculty, staff and students interested in all aspects of human nutrition, agriculture and food – all on our website.
+Beyond this one course the Friedman School has an exceptionally strong and diverse collection of faculty, staff and students interested in all aspects of human nutrition, agriculture and food – all on our website.

 –Will Masters